ZhangGroup-MITChemistry/smog-3spn2-openmm/tests/test-tetra-nucl-nrl-172/README.md

 Important: in LAMMPS, even though we remove dihedrals involving histone tail atoms, and we keep native pairs within histone cores, nonbonded interactions between 1-4 atoms involving histone tail atoms are excluded, and nonbonded interactions between native pair atoms are not excluded!

+The dcd file in lammps-rerun/traj.dcd is achieved from 0.5-million-step unbiased NVT trajectory at 300 K with a timestep of 10 fs performed by LAMMPS.
+The gap between two snapshots are 50 thousand steps.